darrenmothersele/php-forms-api/README.md

  * Check the incoming request to see if form has been submitted.
 If this page request is the result of a submission then copy the values from the request into the form.
- * Run any field processors defined to run before validation.
+ * Run any field processors defined to run before validation (preprocess).
  * Validate the form.
 If the form was not submitted fail validation without checking anything so the form displays for the first time.
 If this request was the result of submitting this form run all field validators.
 If any of the validators fail set error conditions in the form.
- * If the form was submitted and passed validation run any field processors defined to run after validation.
+ * If the form was submitted and passed validation run any field processors defined to run after validation (postprocess).
 Then check if the submit handler is exists as a php function.
  * If the submit handler is found it is called, passing in the final form object (which can be used to extract the values).